Table of Contents

 Hook Lifecycle and Event Handling

 Hooks represent one of the most powerful plugin capabilities, enabling event-driven automation throughout Claude Code’s operation.
-The system supports 14 distinct hook events spanning the entire session lifecycle:
+[Updated March 2026] The system supports a growing set of lifecycle hook events—the core set includes at least 12 distinct events, with additional events added in recent releases:

 Session-level events like SessionStart and SessionEnd fire once per session, useful for loading context or cleaning up resources.
-Agentic loop events including UserPromptSubmit, PreToolUse, PostToolUse, and Stop fire repeatedly during active work, enabling real-time validation and automation.
+Agentic loop events including UserPromptSubmit, PreToolUse, PostToolUse, SubagentStop, and Stop fire repeatedly during active work, enabling real-time validation and automation.
+Maintenance events like PreCompact fire before context compaction, giving hooks a chance to log state or save work.
 Permission and notification events such as PermissionRequest and Notification allow plugins to intercept and respond to user-facing prompts.

-Hook handlers come in three types: command hooks execute shell scripts or binaries; prompt hooks evaluate LLM prompts for decision-making; and agent hooks spawn subagents with tool access for complex verification tasks.
-All matching hooks run in parallel, with identical handlers automatically deduplicated.
+Hook handlers come in four types: command hooks execute shell scripts or binaries; HTTP hooks POST event JSON to an external endpoint; prompt hooks evaluate LLM prompts for decision-making; and agent hooks spawn subagents with tool access for complex verification tasks.
+[Updated March 2026] All matching hooks run in parallel, with identical handlers automatically deduplicated.

 MCP and LSP Integration